portworx/px-docs/portworx-with-vault.md

 # Portworx with Vault
 This guide will get a Portworx cluster up which is connected to a Vault endpoint.
 The vault endpoint could be used to store secrets which will be used for encrypting volumes.

+### Setting up Vault
+Peruse [this section](https://www.vaultproject.io/intro/getting-started/install.html) for help on setting up Vault in your setup.
+This includes installation, configuring secrets, etc

 ### Deploying Portworx

 You can start PX on a node via the Docker CLI as follows